zhrmdi/neuroimaging-python/README.md

-# neuroimaging-with-nipy-course
+# Neuroimaging with Python
-An introductory course on neuroimaging analysis in Python with nipy.
+An introductory course on the analysis of the neuroimaging data in Python.